CS-DS-125/125book/py4e_rst/02-variables.rst

 .. index:: error message

-This is the first example we have seen of a semantic error: the code runs without producing an error message, but it doesn’t do the “right” thing.
+This is the first example we have seen of a semantic error: the code runs without producing an error message, but it doesn’t do the "right" thing.

 Variables